Published Jan 13, 2021

-As we all know, adding color to your ceramic art can be a tricky proposition.
-Unlike working with paints, what you put on your prize pot or sculpture can be very different from how it looks before and after firing.
-So it helps to have a good understanding of all of the options out there for ceramic artists. – Jennifer Harnetty, editor.
+Ceramic pigments, often referred to as ceramic stains, have vastly opened up the color possibilities for potters.
+And as we all know, adding color to your ceramic art can be a tricky proposition.
+Unlike working with paints, the raw glaze you put on your prize pot or sculpture often looks completely different from the fired result.
+So it helps to have a good understanding of all of the options out there for ceramic artists.

-Prepared ceramic pigments, commonly referred to as “stains,” expand the potter’s palette with infinite possibilities.
+Prepared ceramic pigments, commonly referred to as ceramic stains, expand the potter’s palette with infinite possibilities.
 Pigments provide a wide range of color possibilities in clay bodies, inglazes, underglazes, and onglazes.

 In order to get a full range of consistent ceramic colors, pigments are used with metallic oxides and salts, many of which are soluble or toxic, to make them stable.
 By combining these elements, along with clays, silica, and alumina, the industry has come up with 44 different calcined pigment systems covering the entire color spectrum.